tjpalmer85/pyseext/README.md

 This project contains a package to aid the testing of ExtJS applications from Python using Selenium.

+---
 ## Documentation

-You can find the documentation for the library [here](./docs/pyseext/index.html).
+You can find the documentation for the library [here](https://gitcdn.link/cdn/westy/pyseext/master/docs/pyseext/index.html) (linked using [GitCDN](https://gitcdn.link)).

+---
 ## Naming Standards

 This is the first time I have written any Python, so I have looked around for standards that seem to be common.